elastic/elasticsearch-py/docs/sphinx/quickstart.rst

 Indexing documents
 ^^^^^^^^^^^^^^^^^^

-This is a simple way of indexing a documentby using the index API:
+This indexes a document with the index API:

 .. code-block:: python